 Last, when designing multithreaded and multiprocess software programs, minimizing lock granularity greatly increases concurrency, throughput, and execution efficiency.
 Multithreaded and multiprocess programs that do not utilize course-grained synchronization strategies do not run efficiently and often require countless hours of debugging.
 The use of semaphores, mutex locks, and other synchronization primitives should be minimized to the maximum extent possible in computer programs that share resources between multiple threads or processes.
 Proper program design allows for schedulable entities to run in parallel or concurrently with high throughput and minimum resource contention, and this is optimal for solving computationally complex problems on preemptive, time scliced, multi user operating systems without requiring hard real time scheduling.

 After a fairly considerable amount of research in the above areas, I utilized the above design techniques for several successful, multi threaded and multi process software programs.

 The DE1-SoC FPGA Development board from Terasic is powered by an integrated Altera Cyclone V FPGA and ARM MPCore Cortex-A9 processor.
-The FPGA and ARM core are connected by a high-speed interconnect fabric so you can boot Linux on the ARM core and then talk to the FPGA.The below configuration was built from the Terasic Design Reference sources.
+The FPGA and ARM core are connected by a high-speed interconnect fabric so you can boot Linux on the ARM core and then talk to the FPGA.

 A low-level hardware abstraction layer was programmed in C to configure the on-board audio codec chip.
 The NIOS II chip is stored in on-chip memory and a PLL driven, clock signal is fed into the audio chip.
 The Verilog code for the hardware design was generated from Qsys.
 The design supports configurable sample rates, mic in, and line in/out.